 When visiting you even have access to the beach attached to this archeological site.
 As you roam the site you can see iguanas of all sizes basking in the sun or climbing through the ruins.
 You can’t actually climb the ruins here but you can surely enjoy the views and beauty of this historic site.

 Just like Chichen Itza, you will want to arrive early or right when they open around 8 am before the crowds come.
-These are some of the most visited ruins in Mexico because of its convenient location right in the heart of Tulum, the popular beach resort city.
+These are some of the most visited ruins in Mexico and one of the best things to do in Tulum because of their location in the heart of the city!

 Ek Balam was first rediscovered back in the 1800s but it wasn’t until the late 1980s into the 1990s when the site was mapped and excavated.
 Hopefully, there’s more to come in the future for this off the beaten path set of Mayan ruins.

-After you visit you can swim in the cenote right next to Ek Balam and head to the colonial city of Valladolid or do some cenote hopping nearby Valladolid!
+After you visit you can swim in the cenote right next to Ek Balam and head to the colonial city of Valladolid or do some cenote hopping nearby!